Epworth Sleepiness Scale

 Watching TV

-Sitting still in a public place (e.g. a theatre, a cinema or a meeting)
+Sitting in a public place (e.g. a cinema or a meeting)

 As a passenger in a car for an hour without a break

-Lying down to rest in the afternoon when the circumstances allow
+Lying down to rest during the day when possible

 Sitting and talking to someone

-Sitting quietly after lunch without having drunk alcohol
+Sitting after eating a meal without having drunk alcohol

 Total